-Panama is still virgin and you can catch most of the best surf spots by yourself with your buddies.
+Panama is still a virgin, and you can catch most of the best surf spots by yourself with your buddies.
 Few people know about its surfing potential, which is a big plus for surfers who visit.

-Panama has started gaining popularity among surfers around the globe but is still a wonderful surf travel destination and is nowhere as crowded as its northern neighbor Costa Rica.
+Panama has started gaining popularity among surfers worldwide but is still an excellent surf travel destination and is nowhere as crowded as its northern neighbor Costa Rica.

 Advantages of Surfing in Panama

-Panama's roads are of the best in Central and South America, with 4 lane highways all over the country for quick access to the surf breaks.
-The transportation system is very good, and buses and taxis are readily available from the international airport.
+Panama's roads are the best in Central and South America, with 4 lane highways all over the country for quick access to the surf breaks.
+The transportation system is perfect, and buses and taxis are readily available from the international airport.

 Panama is also one of the safest places in the world.

-In general, you can surf, roam the streets, party, or shop care free, at any time day or night.
-Panama also has an excellent communications system so you can easily call your girlfriend, family or business back home at any time without any hassle.
+In general, you can surf, roam the streets, party, or shop carefree at any time, day or night.
+Panama also has an excellent communications system, so you can quickly call your girlfriend, family, or business back home at any time without any hassle.

 The Pacific side is best in the months between April and November.
-The Caribbean side is best between December and March, but can get swells any time of the year except the time between September and November.
+The Caribbean side is best between December and March but can get swells any time of the year except September and November.

 Panama Surf Spots Chart

-On the Caribbean side the surf breaks are all spread out around the islands of Bocas del Toro, Bastimientos and Carenero.
-You can get to the breaks on the main island by taxi, and to the breaks on Bastimientos Carenero by boat taxi.
+On the Caribbean side, the surf breaks are all spread out around the islands of Bocas del Toro, Bastimentos , and Carenero.
+You can get to the breaks on the main island by taxi, and to the breaks on Bastimentos Carenero by boat taxi.

-You don't have to worry about tides for these spots since the Caribbean ocean does not have much fluctuation of tide.
-One of the most famous spots is Bocas del Toro.
+You don't have to worry about tides for these spots since the Caribbean ocean does not have much fluctuation in the wave.
+One of the most famous sites in Bocas del Toro.

 Isla Bocas del Toro

-The islands of Bocas del Toro on the northern Caribbean side of Panama have some of the best surfing in Panama, with a wide variety of surf breaks.
-The best surf period is from December through March which is dry season.
+The islands of Bocas del Toro on the northern Caribbean side of Panama have some of the best surfing in Panama, with various surf breaks.
+The best surf period is from December through March, which is the dry season.